 Joel Weise has worked in the field of information security for over 35 years.
 Joel is also a leading expert on legal and regulatory issues as they relate to information security.
 Joel is a founding member of the ISSA, the chairman of the ISSA Journal Editorial Advisory Board, and a member of and Subject Matter Expert for the American Bar Association Science and Technology working committee.
 His other interests include the elaboration of adaptive security, complex adaptive systems, security governance, security maturity modeling and privacy.

 Fellow - Raleigh Chapter

 Phillip, CISM, has over 20 years of information assurance experience has served as a trusted security adviser, security architect, and consultant with leading corporations.
 He has acted as committee chair, editor, and head of delegation in the development of US national and international security standards, and he currently serves on the ISSA Educational Advisory Council.
 His current work encompasses encryption technologies, access control, and biometric information security management policy.
-Phil has nine US patents at the intersection of biometrics, RFID, and information security, a number of academic and professional technical publications, and he has spoken at leading security conferences around the world.
+Phil has ten US patents and seven patents pending at the intersection of biometrics, RFID, and information security, a number of academic and professional technical publications, and he has spoken at leading security conferences around the world.

 Michael R. Grimaila